 The three teens smiled readily and accepted the old man’s offer, choosing the soon-to-be-infamous names of Cosmic Boy, Mind Mistress, and Electro Lad.
-With that simple bargain the Cabal of Super-Criminals was born, and the universe would soon come to tremble in fear at the group’s name.
+With that simple bargain the Legion of Ultra-Villains was born, and the universe would soon come to tremble in fear at the group’s name.

 “I will try,” said Urthlo 5.
 “I’d like to die doing something noble, since my life has been rather dull so far!
 But how do you propose that I defeat this army of killers?”

 “You will journey back in time and prevent their inspiration, the Crime Syndicate of America, from ever forming!” said Computo.
-“Without their evil example to inspire McCauley, the Cabal would never have formed!”
+“Without their evil example to inspire McCauley, the Legion would never have formed!”